 Try changing the year.

 var year = 2022;Then rerun the script and compare the pixel-level curves.
-Ask whether the timing and magnitude of peak NDVI are similar between years.

 You can also compare different pixel types, such as closed forest, wetland, water, road, and recently disturbed areas.